tomaszwiezik/restest/README.md

 ## Assertions

-Assertions are available as static method of `Assert` class, which must be imported from `diagnostics.mjs` module.
-If an assertion fails, the execution of the script is interrupted and error code is returned.
+Assertions are available as static methods of the `Assert` class, which must be imported from `diagnostics.mjs` module.
+If an assertion fails, the execution of the script is interrupted and the error code is returned.

 The following assertions can be used (`message` is always optional):
 * `Assert.areEqual(expected, actual, message)` - fails when `expected` <> `actual`